 Raspberries Albums Ranked Worst to Best

-The term "power pop" gets tossed around an awful lot these days.
+The term "power pop" gets tossed around an awful lot.
 It's tossed around so often in the music press and among fans of the genre, it seems to have lost all meaning.
 But if there's one band that defines the term, it's Cleveland's Raspberries, who delivered equal parts "power" and "pop."
-We rank all of their records from worst to best in the above gallery.
+We rank all of their records from worst to best in the list below.

 For the record, as great as they were, Electric Light Orchestra and R.E.M. are not, nor have they ever been, power pop.
 Even putting the beloved Big Star in that box is not an easy fit, truth be told.